-Responding to the assessment of assurance engagement risk
+Responding to the assessment of Assurance Engagement Risk

-- 80. Based on the CASS auditor's understanding gained through its risk assessment procedures the CASS auditor shall design and perform procedures to respond to the assessed risks and to obtain sufficient appropriate assurance evidence to support the CASS auditor's reasonable assurance opinion. - Evaluating the design of the system of internal control - 81.
-The CASS auditor shall evaluate whether the design of the system of internal control, if implemented and operated effectively, would provide reasonable assurance of compliance with those CASS rules that are relevant to the firm.
-Where changes are made to the system of internal control during the period the auditor shall evaluate the design of the system both prior to and subsequent to the change. - 82.
-In this context the "design of the system of internal control" encompasses consideration of: - 26 Consultation: Providing Assurance on Client Assets to the FCA (May 2015)
+80. Based on the CASS auditor's understanding obtained through its risk assessment procedures, the CASS auditor shall design and perform procedures to respond to the assessed risks and to obtain sufficient appropriate evidence to support the CASS auditor's reasonable assurance opinion.

+Evaluating the design of the system of internal control

+- 81. The CASS auditor shall evaluate whether the design of the system of internal control, if implemented and operated effectively, would provide reasonable assurance of compliance with those CASS rules that are relevant to the firm.
+Where changes are made to the system of internal control during the period, the auditor shall evaluate the design of the system of internal control both prior to and subsequent to the change. - 82.
+In this context the "design of the system of internal control" encompasses consideration of: - a.
-- a.
 The control environment including the firm's risk assessment processes; - b.
 Monitoring controls; and - c.
 Control activities designed to ensure compliance with the CASS rules.